Textualize/textual/docs/guide/widgets.md

 A widget is only able to handle key presses if it or one of its descendants has [focus](../guide/input.md#input-focus).

 Widgets aren't focusable by default.
-In order to allow a widget to be focused, we need to set `can_focus=True` when defining a widget subclass.
+To allow a widget to be focused, we need to set `can_focus=True` when defining a widget subclass.
-Let's look at an example of defining a `Counter` widget which can be focused.
+Here's an example of a simple focusable widget:

 === "counter01.py"